Pluimvee/omnik2mqttproxy/README.md

 ## Running omnikdataloggerproxy as a service on a Debian based system

-You can find the following sample config at `/usr/local/share/omnikdataloggerproxy/omnikdatalogggerproxy.config` after installing `pip3 install omnikdataloggerproxy` as root.
+You can find the following sample service config at `/usr/local/share/omnikdataloggerproxy/omnikdatalogggerproxy.service` after installing `pip3 install omnikdataloggerproxy` as root.

 ```ini
 [Unit]